 New Covenant Meaning: Counting days represents a continuing awareness of the fragility and shortness of life (Ps 90:10-12; 103:15) and our utter dependence on God.
 Jeremiah prophesied, "Behold, days are coming," declares the LORD, "when I will make a new covenant" (Jer 31:31).
+The counting of the days after Passover is implied in Luke's narrative of the apostles abiding in Jerusalem in obedience to the instruction of Yeshua (Acts 1:4; 2:1).
 Counting the days between Pesach and Shavuot reflects eagerness for the coming of the Holy Spirit and celebrates the fulfillment of God's promises.

 Shavuot (Feast of Weeks) or Yom HaBikkurim (Day of First Fruits)

 Time: One day, seven weeks and fifty days from Nisan 16, thus falling on Sivan 7 (May-June); third month of the year.

 Scripture: Exodus 23:16; 34:22; Leviticus 23:15-22; Numbers 28:26; Deuteronomy 16:9-12; Acts 2:1-5; 20:16; Romans 8:23; 1 Corinthians 16:8.